-COURSE Number & Section Title INSTRUCTOR SEMESTER This form is to be submitted to the Dean's Offic ce.
-It will be used to gathe r student input about the faculty in general, and about specific teaching assignments, tenure e, promotion, or reappointn nent decisions.
-The rating "Satisfactory" is appropriate when an instructor has met or excee eded your conception of a 1 minimally acceptable level of performance.
-Faculty member is rated: Satisfactory Unsatisfactory Evaluate the course content and structure 1.
-Did the course provide an adequate opp portunity to meet the sta tted learning objectives?
+COURSE Number & Section Title INSTRUCTOR YEAR SEMESTER This form is to be submitted to the Dean's Of and about specific teaching assignments, tenu appropriate when an instructor has met or exc ceeded your conception of a minimally acceptable level of performance.
+Faculty member is rated: Satisfactory Unsatisfactory Evaluate the course content and structu re 1.
+Did the course provide an adequate of ppportunity to meet the sta ated learning objectives?
 Yes No 2.
 Organization of the course.
-3. Clarity and relevance of assignments.
-Evaluate the instructor's performance: 1.
-Instructor's management of class time and discussion.
-2. Quality of feedback you received from t he instructor.

-3. Comment on the instructor's teaching style, strengths and areas for improvement:
+3. Clarity and relevance of assignments • Evaluate the instructor's performance: 1.
+Instructor's management of class time ne and discussion.
+2. Quality of feedback you received from the instructor.
+3. Comment on the instructor's teaching g style, strengths and area as for improvement: Other comments:

-Other comments:

-Appendix IV
+Appendix III